ZaeemAftabSiddiqui/backend_zas_notebook/README.md

 ﻿# backend_zas_notebook Website

-Welcome to the Note Taking Website GitHub repository!
+Welcome to the backend of Note Taking Website GitHub repository!
 This project provides a user-friendly web interface for taking and organizing notes.
 Features

     CRUD: Create, read, edit(update) and delete notes